Data Sources Page

 Content Summary: The Data Sources page allows Immuta users to view, subscribe to, and create data sources in Immuta.
 This section highlights the major tabs and features found on the details page for an individual data source.

-For details about concepts relating to data sources or instructions for accessing and creating data sources, see the Chapter 4 - Connecting Data section of documentation.
+For details about concepts relating to data sources or instructions for accessing and creating data sources, see the Connecting data section of documentation.

 Data Sources Page

 Once users navigate to this page, a list of data sources appears in the center window.
 Users can navigate between the All Data Sources tab and the My Data Sources tab to filter this list.

 Additionally, users may use the Search bar in the upper left corner of the Immuta console to filter search results by data source name, tag, project, connection strings, or columns.

 To navigate to a specific data source, users simply click on it from this list, and they will be taken to the Data Source Overview page.

 In addition to the data source's health, this page provides detailed information about the data source and is organized by tabs across the top of the page: Overview, Users, Policies, Data Dictionary, Discussions, Contacts, and Relationships.
 The visibility and appearance of the tabs will vary slightly depending on the type of user accessing the data source.